Skip to content

 No description has been provided for this image

-Costumization of 1D spectra
+Customization of 1D spectra

-• Saving the plot directly to a file
+• Save directly to file (save=True, filename=..., format=...)

 tyr.plot(